mutinex/mmm-eval/docs/getting-started/configuration.md

 ## Configuration Validation

-mmm-eval validates your configuration file and will raise errors for:
+BenjaMMMin validates your configuration file and will raise errors for:

 * Missing required fields
 * Invalid field types